-2.23.
+1.23.
 Comparatives

-Comparative figures have been adjusted to conform to changes in presentation in the current period where necessary.
+Comparative figures have been adjusted to conform with changes in the presentation of the current period where necessary.

-2.24.
-Noncurrent assets held for sale
+1.24.
+Non-current assets held for sale

-a non-current asset (or disposal group) to be classified as held for sale if its carrying amount will be recovered principally through a sale transaction rather than through continuing use.
+A non-current asset (or disposal group) to be classified as held for sale if its carrying amount will be recovered principally through a sale transaction rather than through continuing use.